 “Makom” means “place” in Hebrew–a place for learning, dwelling, or coming together as a community.
 It can even refer to a sense of place in the world.
 Ohavi Zedek provides a place for all of these things in an open and welcoming atmosphere.
 Our Hebrew School is often the first stop for families looking for a “makom,” and we strive to serve families from varied backgrounds.
-We offer programs for children ranging from Preschool to B’nai Mitzvah age in a lively and engaging environment which provides essential tools for continued exploration of Judaism’s rich traditions.
+We offer programs for children ranging from Preschool to B Mitzvah age in a lively and engaging environment which provides essential tools for continued exploration of Judaism’s rich traditions.
+(We also have programs for post b mitzvah teens!)
 We believe that Hebrew School should be more than simply a teacher and a classroom full of students; it should be a place where our connections to one another and the community at large come alive.
 To strengthen these connections, the entire school joins together for holiday celebrations, Junior Congregation, class led Saturday morning Shabbat services, music, Israeli Dance, and special presentations.
 Families are invited and encouraged to participate in all special events.
-To engender an understanding of tikkun olam (or “repairing the world”) students participate in hands-on projects and begin to understand their responsibility as Jews to care for one another and the makom that we all inhabit.
+To engender an understanding of Tikkun Olam (or “repairing the world”) students participate in hands-on projects and begin to understand their responsibility as Jews to care for one another and the makom that we all inhabit.

 Makom L’Mechinah: A Place to Prepare (Grades K-2)